kenschenke/Pascal65/docs/docs/runtime/intro.md

 # Runtime Library

-Pascal65 provides a runtime library that is included in a programs produced by the compiler.
+Pascal65 provides a runtime library that is included in programs produced by the compiler.
 It includes a wide variety of utility routines and helpers.
 Many of them will be helpful to those wishing to write additional libraries.